Yaya Diallo: Biography

 During 1981, Diallo conducted drum workshops and performed with his group from Montreal.
-He performed at CMS Summer Festival '81: World music on Sunday July 12 '81 as "Yaya Diallo from Mali".
-People such as John Abercrombie, Karl Beger, Chick Corea, Dave Holland, Ingrid, Jack de Johnette, Pat Metheny, Charlie Haden, and Dewey Redman had performed at CMS.
+He performed at CMS Summer Festival '81: World music on Sunday July 12, 1981 as "Yaya Diallo from Mali".
+People such as John Abercrombie, Karl Berger, Chick Corea, Dave Holland, Jack DeJohnette, Pat Metheny, Charlie Haden, and Dewey Redman had performed at CMS.
 Diallo remained a faculty member from 1981 to its end.